Last Updated on: by

 - Molecular diagnosis

-- The hantavirus genome can be rapidly detected by reverse transcription (RT)-PCR in clinical samples, such as blood, serum or organ fragments, following on from the first day after onset of illness.
+- The hantavirus genome can be rapidly detected by reverse transcription (RT)-PCR in clinical samples, such as blood, serum or organ fragments, following on from the first day after the onset of illness.

 - The real-time modality of RT-PCR is a rapid and sensitive tool for the laboratory diagnosis of hantavirus infection which allows determination of the virus load in clinical samples.